LizzyonGit/sotis-lifecoach/README.md

 I searched on internet for lifecoach websites and my mentor also instantly said I would probably use a lot of blue because it conveys calmness.
 So I found this website that I really liked: https://themewagon.github.io/Pilates/, I picked two colors from it (#55CBD2 and #C5FFF1), and went to https://coolors.co/55cbd2-c5fff1-173753-1b4353 where I entered those two colors and asked for two more colors.
 Keeping in mind the mainly blue theme, I went with these two complementary darker colors: #173753, #1B4353.

 #### Fonts
 I went on Google fonts and set the filter to "Calm", browsing throught the results this one stuck out to me: Montserrat Alternates.
 I liked the "E" being different than the other fonts.
-For a pairing, I couldn't find anything on some of the font pairing sites, but when I just googled font pair with "Montserrat Alternates", this blog came up (https://approval.studio/blog/how-to-combine-fonts/#:~:text=Montserrat%20Alternates%20%2B%20Raleway,-In%20this%20case&text=Raleway%20complements%20it%3B%20being%20quite,allows%20one%20to%20enjoy%20it.) and I decided to go with the suggested font Raleway.
+For a pairing, I couldn't find anything on some of the font pairing sites, but when I just googled font pair with "Montserrat Alternates", this blog came up (https://approval.studio/blog/how-to-combine-fonts/), where they argued for the pair Montserrat Alternates and Raleway, so I decided to go with that.

 #### Logos and images
 All used images are my own.
 I have not created any logos.